 How does it work?

-- Contact us for a quotation.
+- Please contact us before ordering via the contact form at the bottom of this page.
 Provide full details of your current camera.

 - Get an RMA number and send in your camera.